George Foote Foss

 George Foote Foss (September 30, 1876 – November 23, 1968) was a machinist, blacksmith, bicycle repairman and inventor from Sherbrooke, Quebec.
 He was the inventor of the Fossmobile, Canada's first successful gasoline-powered automobile which he manufactured in 1896.

 Early life

 Foss was born in Sherbrooke, Quebec, in 1876 to Edwin Sherrill Foss and Ellen Sophia.
-His parents had emigrated from New England and farmed in Stanstead.
-They moved to Sherbrooke, where his father became the city’s auction clerk.
+His parents had emigrated from New England and initially farmed in Stanstead before moving to Sherbrooke, where his father became the city’s auction clerk.
 Foss was an entrepreneur at an early age.
-His first job was running up and down the streets of Sherbrooke, ringing a bell on auction day to help his father.
-At the age of twelve he was sweeping out the local post office.
-By age fourteen, he was transferring bags of mail from the local post office, to the Grand Trunk and Quebec Central Railways, with the help of a draft horse harnessed to a sleigh or buggy.
+His first job was assisting his father on auction days by running up and down the streets of Sherbrooke, ringing a bell.
+At the age of twelve he was sweeping out the local Canadian post office, and by the age of fourteen, he was transferring bags of mail from the local post office to the Grand Trunk and Quebec Central Railways, often with the help of a draft horse harnessed to a sleigh or buggy.